-POST or visually have open your organization's blueprint on a browser tab.

-READ Goal: "My first goal is to set the stage for this session by beginning with our purpose and values."

-READ bullet points below (Pull up your organization's blueprint)

-- Our purpose is always THE highest priority; it shifts us from being reactive to proactive - you are in charge of YOUR thoughts, feelings, and actions no matter what. - Purpose is what we cause for ourselves and for others; purpose connects us to our internal motivation, our WHY.
+☐ POST or visually have open your organization's blueprint on a browser tab.
+LIFEW ORK Continu READ Goal: "My goal for this section is (e.g., "to set the stage for this session by beginning with our purpose and values.") ☐ READ bullet points below (Pull up your organization's blueprint) Our purpose is always THE highest priority; it shifts us from being reactive to proactive You are in charge of YOUR thoughts, feelings, and actions no matter what.
+Purpose is what we cause for ourselves and for others; purpose connects us to our internal l motivation, our WHY .
 READ your organization's PURPOSE on the blueprint.
-Next, share your unique way to highlight it. (use "Alternative ways to communicate purpose and values" from your landing page) This could be a quote, story, question, etc.

-READ these rhetorical questions about PURPOSE (tell them no out-loud answer is required):

-1. Will YOU intentionally focus on our purpose and commit to representing it?

-2. Will YOU remain committed even if OTHERS drop their commitment to our purpose?

-□ READ About CORE VALUES (direct them to the core values in your blueprint) Say: "Our core values are behaviors we engage in to achieve our purpose."
-These are NOT the 8 values that build trust.

-DELIVER your specific plan for how you will reinforce your chosen one or more CORE VALUE(S) now. ("Alternative ways to communicate purpose and values" is a document linked in the module landing page) Maybe a quote, question, etc.

-REVIEW trust value #6 under 8 values that build trust.
-Say, "Recognition is not only acknowledging with appreciation the aifts and talents in others but also differences of every kind."
-Ask everyone, "When is it difficult for you to exercise recognition?"

-READ the following 5 helpful tips with your group when you as you end this section:

-- 1. Speak in first person (use "I").
-It will feel and be more responsible.
-I'll say "me?" if you forget and say "you" or "we." - 2.
-"Stay in your yard," share your experiences, opinions, feelings. - 3.
-Take initiative in participating in this group session.
-This supports your facilitator.
-Don't wait to be called on. - 4.
-Keep your answers brief. - 5.
-Write down all aha's and questions you think of during this entire session.

-□ FINAL WORD "The main point of section is that intention is the most important thing to do in every moment."
+Next, share your unique way to highlight it. ways to communicate purpose and values") This could be a quote, story, video clip, meme, poem, qu • $\square$ READ these rhetorical questions about PURPOSE (tell them no out-loud answer is required): 1.
+Will YOU intentionally focus on our purpose and commit to representing it?
+2. Will YOU remain committed even if OTHERS drop their commitment to our purpose? $\square$ READ About CORE VALUES (direct them to the core values in our blueprint) Say: "Our core values in to achieve our purpose ."
+These are NOT the 8 values that build trust. are behaviors we engag □ DELIVER Next, share your unique way to highlight one or more CORE VALUE(S). (" Alternative way purpose and values" ) This could be a quote, story, video clip, meme, poem, question, etc. s to communicate □ REVIEW trust value #6 under 8 values that build trust.
+Say, " Recognition is not only acknowledging aifts and talents in others but also differences of every kind."
+Ask everyone , "When is it difficult for your recognition?" • • • • ☐ READ the following 5 helpful tips with your group when you as you end this section: 1.
+Speak in first person (use "I").
+It will feel and be more responsible .
+I'll say "first person" if yo ou forget.
+2. "Stay in your yard," share only your experiences, opinions, and feelings.
+3. Take initiative in participating.
+This supports your leader.
+Don't wait to be called on.
+4. Keep your answers somewhat brief .
+I may say, "ELMO" which is "Enough said, let's move or າ."
+5. Write down all aha's you think of along the way . □ FINAL WORD "The main point of this section is to remind you that NOTES minutes

-Section 3: The Mistaken Goal of Attention
+Section 2: The Mistaken Goal of Attention